ShelyH/CrowdNavST/readme.md

 - [Relational Graph Learning for Crowd Navigation, IROS, 2020](https://github.com/ChanganVR/RelationalGraphLearning).
 - [Social NCE: Contrastive Learning of Socially-aware Motion Representations, ICCV, 2021](https://github.com/vita-epfl/social-nce).

-## Abstract

-Ensuring robots can move safely and adhere to social norms in dynamic human environments is a crucial step towards robot autonomous decision-making.
-In existing work, double serial separate modules are generally used to capture spatial and temporal interactions, respectively.
-However, such methods lead to extra difficulties in improving the utilization of spatio-temporal features and reducing the conservatism of navigation policy.
-In light of this, this paper proposes a spatiotemporal transformer-based policy optimization algorithm to more effectively preserve the human-robot interactions.
-Specifically, a gated embedding mechanism is introduced to effectively fuses the spatial and temporal representations by integrating both modalities at the feature level.
-Then Transformer is leveraged to encode the spatio-temporal semantic information, with the hope of finding the optimal navigation policy.
-Finally, a combination of spatio-temporal Transformer and self-adjusting policy entropy significantly reduce the conservatism of navigation policies.
-Experimental results demonstrate the priority of the proposed algorithm over the state-of-the-art methods.